-As a part of Learn2Apply series, School of Sciences, Jain University organized a workshop on 'Helpie for Suicide Case' on 9 September, 2017.
+As a part of Learn2Apply series, School of Sciences, Jain (Deemed-to-be University)organized a workshop on 'Helpie for Suicide Case' on 9 September, 2017.
 The speaker of the day was Dr. Mohan Sunil Kumar, Chief Psychiatrist at Augmenta Health.

 The objective of the workshop was to create awareness among students about suicide which is spreading widely, and also discuss its early identification and prevention thus creating healthier minds and communities.

 Highlighting the current statistics surrounding suicide, the speaker said that as per reports from WHO, every 40 seconds, an individual commits suicide across the globe which is alarming.
 By the year 2020, the rate of suicide is going to be 1 person every 20 seconds.
 This indicates that every 2 seconds, someone in some corner of this world is attempting to commit suicide.